Structuring seasonal rate calendars in Python

 Security Boundaries & Fallback Routing

-If a date falls outside defined intervals, the lookup returns None.
+If a date falls outside defined intervals, get_rate_for_date() returns None.
 Production pipelines must implement explicit fallback routing: default to a base rack rate, trigger a dynamic pricing model, or raise a controlled exception.
-Never allow silent NaN propagation into booking engines, as it violates audit compliance and can trigger pricing anomalies.
+Never allow silent None propagation into booking engines, as it can trigger pricing anomalies or audit compliance violations.

 Tax & Fee Calculation Logic

 The calendar stores gross or net rates depending on jurisdictional requirements.
-When integrating with Tax & Fee Calculation Logic, ensure currency denomination matches the property’s legal entity.
-The base_currency field should be validated against regional tax tables before finalizing nightly totals.
+When integrating with tax calculation services, validate that the base_currency field matches the property’s legal entity currency before finalizing nightly totals.
+Refer to ISO 8601 for date/time formatting standards used in tax systems.

 Multi-Property Portfolio Pricing Strategies